-A Gassville man facing charges stemming from a high-speed pursuit that wound its way through two counties in early July last year appeared during a session of Baxter County Circuit Court Thursday.
+A Gassville man, who faced charges in two counties stemming from a high-speed pursuit in early July last year, entered a plea of guilty to his Baxter County charges earlier this month.

-Combining the new charges from both Baxter and Fulton counties, Lawyer is accused of breaking or entering, kidnapping, false imprisonment, fleeing, aggravated residential burglary, aggravated assault, terroristic threatening, theft of property, being a felon in possession of a firearm and being a habitual offender.
+Combining the charges from both counties initially filed against Lawyer, he was accused of breaking or entering, kidnapping, false imprisonment, fleeing, aggravated residential burglary, aggravated assault, terroristic threatening, and theft of property, being a felon in possession of a firearm and being a habitual offender.

-The kidnapping and false imprisonment charges stem from Lawyer allegedly breaking into the home of an elderly couple in Fulton County and forcing them to help him escape from the area.
+The kidnapping and false imprisonment charges stem from Lawyer allegedly breaking into a home of an elderly couple in Fulton County and forcing them to help him try to escape from the area.

-According to probable cause affidavits filed in the chase cases, the events resulting in Lawyers charges began about 6:20 a.m.
-July 9 with a caller to the Baxter County Sheriff’s Office reporting an attempted home invasion.
+According to probable cause affidavits filed in the chase cases, the events resulting in Lawyer’s charges and prison sentences began about 6:20 a.m., July 9 last year, with a phone call to the Baxter County Sheriff’s Office reporting an attempted home invasion.

-According to investigators, a person, later identified as Lawyer, first broke into a vehicle parked at a house located along Baxter County Road 390 and damaged the dashboard in an attempt to get it started.
+According to investigators, a person, later identified as Lawyer, broke into a vehicle parked at a house located along Baxter County Road 390 and damaged the dash in an attempt to start it.

 Lawyer then attempted to break into the house by smashing glass in a door at the back of the residence with a rock.
 One resident screamed, turned on the lights, and Lawyer fled.

-The next phase of Lawyer’s allegedly crime-filled morning occurred when a Baxter County deputy sheriff encountered a pickup truck on U.S. Highway 62/412 at Robinson Point Road.
-The truck was traveling 91 mph, according to the deputy’s radar.
+The next phase of Lawyer’s crime-filled morning occurred when a Baxter County deputy sheriff encountered a pickup truck on U.S. Highway 62/412 at Robinson Point Road.
+The truck was traveling 91 miles-per-hour, according to the deputy’s radar.

-The truck was reported stolen only a short distance from the residence on County Road 390 in Baxter County where Lawyer is alleged to have made his first attempt to steal a vehicle.
+The truck was reported stolen only a short distance from the residence along County Road 390 in Baxter County where Lawyer is alleged to have made his first attempt to steal a vehicle.

 The deputy began to chase the car, and a Baxter County criminal investigator joined the pursuit.